AnyChart/docs.anychart.com/Common_Settings/Interactivity/States.md

 // create a column series and set the data var series = chart.column(data);

-// configure the visual settings of the series series.fill("#0066cc", 0.5);
+// configure the states of the series series.fill("#0066cc", 0.5);
 series.stroke("#0066cc", 2);
 series.markers(true);